-Employer, City and Province/State Employer, City and Province/State Employer, City and Province/State Employer, City and Province/State Dates of Work Dates of Work Dates of Work Dates of Work
+Employer, City and Province/State Dates of Work Employer, City and Province/State Dates of Work Employer, City and Province/State Dates of Work Employer, City and Province/State Dates of Work

 Combination Resume

 As the name implies a combination resume format combines the functional and chronological resume formats.
 A combination resume format may allow you to be very specific when applying for positions.
 In a combination resume, work, education and other activities are listed in reverse chronological order, but within each work experience the information is listed in categories.
 An applicant who has had a position with varied responsibilities can list the tasks by category rather than a long list of non-related tasks and responsibilities.
 Group your tasks and create categories to help your accomplishments stand out.